-It is often said batting average decides a cricketer’s pedigree and the number of hundreds that one score define greatness.
+It is often said batting average decides a cricketer’s pedigree and the number of hundreds one scores defines greatness.
 While this argument holds true in most cases, it doesn’t quite stand true for say, someone like a Faf Du Plessis.

 Faf’s among them.